-AUM Core Curriculum Requirements Semester Hours Area I. Written Composition (ENGL 1010 and ENGL 1020) Area II.
-Humanities and Fine Arts Literature - minimum of 3 semester hours Fine Arts - minimum of 3 semester hours Humanities and Fine Arts Elective(s) Area III.
-Natural Sciences and Mathematics Natural Sciences - minimum of 8 semester hours Mathematics - minimum of 3 semester hours Area IV.
-History, Social Sciences and Behavioral Sciences History - minimum of 3 semester hours History, Social Science and Behavioral Science Electives Area V. Determined by Major and Degree Requirements A grade of C or better must be earned in each class.
-No student earning a grade of D or F in a first-year English composition course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.
+AUM Core Curriculum Requirements Semester Hours Area I. Written Composition (ENGL 1010 and ENGL 1020) 1 6 Area II.
+Humanities and Fine Arts 12 Literature 2 - minimum of 3 semester hours Fine Arts 3 - minimum of 3 semester hours Humanities and Fine Arts Elective(s) Area III.
+Natural Sciences and Mathematics 11 Natural Sciences 4 - minimum of 8 semester hours Mathematics 5 - minimum of 3 semester hours Area IV.
+History, Social Sciences and Behavioral Sciences 12 History 6 - minimum of 3 semester hours History, Social Science and Behavioral Science Electives Area V. Determined by Major and Degree Requirements 7 1 A grade of C or better must be earned in each class.
+No student earning in a first-year English composition course at AUM will be permitted to t ransfer credit from another school to offset that lower grade; the course must be repeated in 2 One mandatory literature course.
+Students must complete a 6-semester h our sequence either in literature or in history.
+If two literature courses are taken in a sequen ce, then only one history course is required.
+(Minimum of 12 semester hours required in A 3 One mandatory fine arts course selected from the following: Art Appreci tory, Music Appreciation or Music History, Theatre Appreciation or Th eatre History.
+4 Each course must include a lab.
+5 MATH 1100, MATH 1120, MATH 1610, MATH 1620, MATH 26 2660.
+No student earning a grade of F in a core mathematics course at AUM will be percompleted at AUM.

-- One mandatory literature course.
+One mandatory history course.
 Students must complete a 6-semester hour sequence either in literature or in history.
-If two literature courses are taken in a sequence, then only one history course is required.
-(Minimum of 12 semester hours required in Area II.) - One mandatory fine arts course selected from the following: Art Appreciation or Art History, Music Appreciation or Music History, Theatre Appreciation or Theatre History. - Each course must include a lab. - MATH 1100, MATH 1120, MATH 1610, MATH 1620, MATH 2630 or MATH 2660.
-No student earning a grade of F in a core mathematics course at AUM will be permitted to transfer core mathematics credit from another school to fulfill the core mathematics requirement; under such circumstances the mathematics core requirement must be completed at AUM. - One mandatory history course.
-Students must complete a 6-semester hour sequence either in literature or in history.
-If two history courses are taken in a sequence, then only one literature course is required; if two literature courses are taken in a sequence, then only one history course is required.
-(Minimum of 12 semester hours required in Area IV.) - Computer literacy: one semester hour minimum or by challenge, handled in the major.
+If two history courses are taken in a sequence, then only one literature course is required.
+(Minimum of 12 semester hours required in Area IV.)